Greg-Vincent0711/Lapis-Site/README.md

 ## Phase

-Project is currently in Phase 1 of development - setting up the basic features listed below.
+Project is currently in Phase 1 of development - setting up the features listed below.

 ## Purpose